Dual Enrollment for Home School Students

 How to Obtain Text Books

 The College Store Website will only allow for the financial aid feature for purchasing (which include Home School Dual Enrollment) to become available on the same day as the other Financial Aid, such as Pell.
-Students may obtain their textbooks at the college bookstore on any campus using their PHSC student ID numbers.
+Students must first request their textbooks online at the college bookstore website for pickup at the New Port Richey campus using their PHSC student ID numbers.